 - 2 medium zucchini, spiralized

 - 1 lime cut into 8 wedges

-- In a large sauce pan, heat coconut oil over medium heat until melted and shimmering.
-Add onions and sauté until just translucent, about 5 minutes.
+- In a large sauce pan, heat the coconut oil over medium heat until melted and shimmering.
+Add the onions and sauté until just translucent, about 5 minutes.

-- Divide zoodles among 8 soup bowls and ladle soup over; the heat of the soup will make the zoodles tender.
-If you are not serving it all at once, only use enough zoodles for each bowl of soup you are serving.
-The rest will keep well in a covered container for a day.
+- Divide the zoodles among 8 soup bowls and ladle the soup over; the heat of the soup will make the zoodles tender.
+(If you are not serving it all at once, only use enough zoodles for each bowl of soup you are serving.
+The rest will keep well in a covered container for a few days).